MRMR: A Realistic and Expert-Level Multidisciplinary Benchmark for Reasoning-Intensive Multimodal Retrieval: Benchmark

 Most existing datasets emphasize retrieving positively supporting evidence for a query \cite{mieb, infoseek, mmdocir}.
 However, retrieving contradictory information could be of great importance especially in expert domains.
 For example, a user may provide a case description and seek evidence of violation of laws, policies, or guidelines, as shown in \autoref{case: traffic}.
 In this setting, the query $q$ is a case description (\eg traffic or vehicle design cases), while the corpus $D$ comprises mandated rules (\eg driving theory handbooks or design requirements).
 A document $d$ is considered positive if it contains the statement or rule contradicting the query case.
 Unlike traditional retrieval tasks, this new formulation requires not only semantic matching between query and document but also deep logical reasoning to identify conflicting concepts.

 \paragraph{Negation.} To study contradiction retrieval, we first design a synthetic task inspired by the negation benchmark NegBench \cite{vlm_not_undersatnd_negation}.
 Given an image from COCO \cite{coco} with ground truth object annotations, we synthesize four candidate text descriptions: three accurately reflecting the objects and one containing a contradiction, either by asserting the existence of a non-existent object or the absence of an existent one.
-Multimodal retrievers are evaluated on their ability to pinpoint the text description with contradiction relative to the given image.
+The models are required to pinpoint the text description conflicting with the given image in a multi-choice setup.
 For example, in \autoref{case: negation}, the query image shows a keyboard on the table, while the positive document explicitly states that none is present, revealing a contradiction.
 More details are provided in Appendix~\ref{appendix negation}.

 \paragraph{Vehicle Design.} To evaluate contradiction retrieval in engineering documents, we construct a vehicle design task by leveraging the Formula SAE Rulebook and design cases from the DesignQA dataset \cite{designqa}.
 In industrial product design, designers must review hundreds of pages of requirement documents to ensure their designs comply with specifications.
 To assist designers, retrieval systems are expected to identify the specific sections that a design case fails to satisfy.
 For example, in \autoref{case: design}, the vehicle’s wheelbase in the design is shorter than the required minimum, indicating a contradiction.
 During data preparation, we introduce variations to the design cases and chunk the lengthy design document, as detailed in Appendix~\ref{appendix design}.